-Homemade gingerbread spice substitute is easy to make yourself.
+Homemade gingerbread spice ingredients if you need a substitute to make yourself.
 Use it for baking bread, muffins, or add to your coffee during the holidays for added YUM.
 If it’s the holidays and you want to make our gingerbread dough from scratch this is helpful to have on hand.

 gingerbread spices